 The fiduciary (or one of the joint fiduciaries) must file Schedule K-1.
-A copy of each beneficiary's Schedule K-1 is attached to the Form 1041 filed with the IRS and each beneficiary is given a copy of his or her respective Schedule K-1.
+A copy of each beneficiary's Schedule K-1 is attached to the Form 1041 filed with the IRS, and each beneficiary is given a copy of his or her respective Schedule K-1.
 One copy of each Schedule K-1 must be retained for the fiduciary's records.

-Beneficiary's Identifying Number
+Beneficiary's Identifying

 As a payer of income, you are required to request and provide a proper identifying number for each recipient of income.
 Enter the beneficiary's number on the respective Schedule K-1 when you file Form 1041.
-Individuals and business recipients are responsible for giving you their TIN upon request.
-You may use Form W-9, Request for Taxpayer Identification Number and Certification, to request the beneficiary's identifying number.
+Individuals and business recipients are responsible for giving you their TINs upon request.
+You may use Form W-9 to request the beneficiary's identifying number.

 Penalty.
 You may be charged a \$50 penalty for each failure to provide a required TIN, unless reasonable cause is established for not providing it.
-Explain any reasonable cause in a signed affidavit and attach it to this return.
+Explain any reasonable cause in a signed affidavit and attach it to this return